Television in the Soviet Union: Made-for-TV movies

 At the beginning of the 1960s, television in the USSR expanded rapidly.
 The increase in the number of channels and the duration of daily broadcasts created a shortage of suitable content.
 This led to production of television films, in particular of multiple-episode television films (Russian: многосерийный телевизионный фильм)—the official Soviet moniker for miniseries.
 Despite that the Soviet Union started broadcasting in color in 1967, color TV sets did not become widespread until the end of the 1980s.
 This justified shooting made-for-TV movies on black-and-white film.

 The 1965 four-episode Calling for fire, danger close is considered the first Soviet miniseries.
-It is a period drama set in the Second World War that depicts Soviet guerrilla fighters infiltrating German compound and directing the fire of the regular Soviet Army to destroy the German airfield.
+It is a period drama set in the Second World War that depicts Soviet guerrilla fighters infiltrating a German compound and directing the fire of the regular Soviet Army to destroy the German airfield.
 During the 1970s, the straightforward fervor gave way to a more nuanced interplay of patriotism, family and everyday life wrapped into traditional genres of crime drama, spy show or thriller.
 One of the most popular Soviet miniseries—Seventeen Moments of Spring about a Soviet spy operating in Nazi Germany—was shot in 1972.
 This 12-episode miniseries incorporated features of political thriller and docudrama and included excerpts from period newsreels.
 Originally produced in black-and-white in 4:3 aspect ratio, it was colorized and re-formatted for wide-screen TVs in 2009.

 Other popular miniseries of the Soviet era include The Shadows Disappear at Noon (1971, 7 episodes) about the fate of several generations of locals from a Siberian village, The Meeting Place Cannot Be Changed (1979, 5 episodes) about the fight against criminals in the immediate post-war period, and TASS Is Authorized to Declare...
 (1984, 10 episodes) about the tug-of-war of Soviet and American intelligence agencies.

-Numerous miniseries were produced for children in the 1970s-1980s.
+Numerous miniseries were produced for children in the 1970s and 1980s.
 Among them are: The Adventures of Buratino (1976, 2 episodes)—an adaptation of The Golden Key, or the Adventures of Buratino by Alexey Tolstoy, which in turn is a retelling of The Adventures of Pinocchio by Carlo Collodi; The Two Captains (1976, 6 episodes)—an adaptation of The Two Captains by Veniamin Kaverin about a search for a lost Arctic expedition and the discovery of Severnaya Zemlya; The Adventures of Elektronic (1979, 3 episodes) about a humanoid robot meeting and befriending his prototype—a 6th grade schoolboy; Guest from the Future (1985, 5 episodes) about a boy and a girl travelling in time and fighting intergalactic criminals.
 In each of these, CTV-USSR co-produced them with the Gorky Film Studio.

+Television hardware

+Televisions in the Soviet Union were known to have low quality hardware.
+The Rubin-714 model was known to explode because of the low plastic and tube quality.